Atharv-2204/bitcoin-price-prediction-using-ARIMA-and-LSTM/readme.md

-# Bitcoin Price Prediction Framework
+# Bitcoin Price Prediction using ARIMA and LSTM

 A research-oriented forecasting framework for analyzing and predicting Bitcoin price movements using **Statistical Modeling Autoregressive Integrated Moving Average (ARIMA)** and **Deep Learning Long Short-term Memory (LSTM)**.
 The system compares model performance and evaluates their suitability for different time-series data characteristics.